');

 About Langdon, ND

-Langdon is a small community in North Dakota with a population of 1,835 residents.
-The median household income is $63,664 per year, which is near the national average.
-The median age in Langdon is 47.8 years.
+Langdon is a small town located in North Dakota with a population of 1,835 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,664 per year, which is 15% below the national median of $75,149.
+The median age of 47.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Langdon Ranks in North Dakota